tylerm007/apilogicservercli/README.md

 # API Logic Server Command Line
 A command-line tool to access API Logic Server REST API and Logic services.
+The API Logic Server must be running with security (JWT) for all commands to work correctly.
-Refer to online documentation of creating and using  API Logic Server [REST API](https://apilogicserver.github.io/Docs/)
+Refer to online documentation of creating and running the API Logic Server [REST API](https://apilogicserver.github.io/Docs/)

 ## Installation